escoand/rpi3_codesend/README.md

 # codesend for RPi3 for use with HomeAssistant

-Binary for sending 433MHz codes with HomeAssistant on the RPi3.
+Binary for sending 433MHz codes with [HomeAssistant](https://home-assistant.io/) on the RPi3 reliably.

 ## Problem

-The right HomeAssistant component for this is actually rpi-rf.
+The right HomeAssistant component for this is actually [rpi-rf](https://home-assistant.io/components/switch.rpi_rf/).
 But there seems to be some timing problems so the requested pulselength is maybe not reached.
 So there are maybe sometimes missing switch actions.

     # configuration.yaml
     switch:
-      - platform: command_line
+      - platform: rpi_rf
         gpio: 17
         switches:
           switch_a: